URL shortener with Nitro on Cloudflare Pages

 })

-function to validate the request body.
-This ensures us that the url
+In this segment, we utilize the readValidatedBody function to validate the request body.
+This assures that the url field is a legitimate URL, throwing an error otherwise.

-Then, we get the request URL using the getRequestURL
+We retrieve the request URL using the getRequestURL function from h3.

-We create a hash from the body URL using the hash
+The hash is created from the body URL using the hash function from ohash, ensuring consistent hash generation to avoid collisions.

 export default defineNitroConfig({